Przejdź do treści głównej

 Always test your own scenarios – the benchmark above is a reference point, your needs will differ:

-All three platforms offer hundreds of services.
-Here's a comparison of the most important categories:
+All three platforms have hundreds of services.
+Here's how the main categories stack up:

 CategoryAzureAWSGCP